Travel Insurance for Puerto Rico

 Do I Need a Passport for Puerto Rico?

-Americans traveling to Puerto Rico should keep in mind that on October 1, 2020 Real ID will be required, even for domestic flights.
+Americans traveling to Puerto Rico should keep in mind that in late 2020 Real ID will be required, even for domestic flights.

 Do I Need a Visa for Puerto Rico?

 Similar to passport requirements, U.S. citizens and permanent residents are not required to obtain visas for travel to Puerto Rico if the trip lasts less than 90 days and the purpose is transit, sightseeing, or business.

 Citizens and residents of other countries are subject to the same visa requirements for Puerto Rico as they would be when entering the United States.
 Visa applications can take a bit of time to process and requirements may change, travelers coming from outside the U.S. are advised to check with their local consulate or embassy well in advance of their trip for the most current information.

 Travel Tips & Safety for Puerto Rico

 Since Puerto Rico is an unincorporated territory of the United States, the currency used is the United States Dollar (USD).
 Travelers should note that Puerto Ricans often refer to the U.S. Dollar as the "peso" (not to be confused with the currency of Mexico) or "dolar."
 The dollar breaks down into 100 cents, which Puerto Ricans call "centavos" or "chavitos."
 Nickels (5 cent pieces) are known by locals as "ficha" or "vellons." while quarters (25 cent pieces) are called "pesetas."